Requirements to become a Trainer

 - Recommended by your RCN and approved by START to participate

-If a school professional meets these requirements, then the following requirements must be fulfilled to be approved as a Trainer:
+If a school professional meets these criteria, then the following requirements must be fulfilled to be approved as a Trainer:

 - Complete the application by November 1 to be considered for that year's school process and receive approval to participate

 - Attend the training module for which you are seeking approval presented by START staff (e.g. Educational Strategies and Supports or Positive Behavioral Interventions & Supports).